colleowino/colleowino.github.io/_drafts/android-genymotion.md

 Login to genymotion and download the [release](https://www.genymotion.com/#!/download)

-- set the file to executable and install it.
+Set the file to executable, run it and finally download platforms.

 	chmod +x .genymotion-2.5.2_x64.bin
 	/.genymotion-2.5.2_x64.bin